nikasakandelidze/project-analyzer/README.md

 # Building and using project
-In the root of the project use: ./gradlew clean shadowJar This will create build directory in the root of the project and then use: java -jar build/libs/XXX.jar to run the application
+#### To Build jar, in the root of the project use:
+    ./gradlew clean shadowJar
+This will create build directory in the root of the project and then use:
+#### To Run the program use:
+    java -jar build/libs/project-analyzer.jar {arg?}
+arg? is an optional argument.
+You can pass absolute/path/to/your/application.
+If arg? argument isn't specified current folder of jar file is used.
 # Current Present Commands:
 #### Name: COUNT_WITH_EXTENSION.
 #### Command: find -xc {arg}.